Mental Health Awareness Week: Alcohol

 Cutting down your drinking or stopping completely may lessen feelings of anxiety, depression, and stress eventually and for some people, they may even disappear completely over time.
 It’s worth noting though that if your symptoms are more severe or consistent, then they will be more noticeable or perhaps worse at the beginning.
 This is usually whilst the fog is lifting and you’re exposed to raw, unchecked, clarity-induced emotions, which can tempt you back to numbing your feelings with alcohol.
 Use other methods instead to help you cope whilst you adjust, such as counselling, psychotherapy, meditation, yoga, exercise and relaxation tools.

-I thought I’d share some anonymous words of wisdom from various existing threads about mental health throughout our closed Facebook group page, ranging from advice or facts which people gave others, to quotes about how they feel now that they’ve changed their relationship with booze:
+I thought I’d share some anonymous words of wisdom from various existing threads about mental health throughout our closed Facebook group page for Mental Health Awareness Week.
+These range from advice or facts which people gave others, to quotes about how they feel now that they’ve changed their relationship with booze:

 “Over 70 % of the population with addiction disorders have a coexisting mental health problem.”